Memoirs of a Geisha

 Reading Project

-Posted by Divya at Friday, April 29, 2011 0 comments Links to this post
+Posted by Divya at Friday, April 29, 2011 0 comments

 I can't believe that it has been a year since my last review.
 I have read books on and off, decided to revive the blog on and off and like a circle I have landed where I left off!
 Yes, I am on Harry Potter again and just to keep tandem with the final movie release this summer, I am going book 7 to book 1.